-Assessment data collected during 2015-16 is proving very helpful to the Engaged Learning (EL) Subcommittee of the Board of Undergraduate Studies as we continue to refine the University’s Engaged Learning requirement.
+Assessment data collected during 2021-2022 is proving very helpful to the Center for Engaged Learning, Teaching, and Scholarship as we continue to refine the University’s Engaged Learning requirement with the Engaged Learning (EL) Subcommittee of the Board of Undergraduate Studies.
 (See link to executive summary below.)
-Following this initial assessment, the Subcommittee will institute a three-year assessment cycle.
-Although we will not be reviewing students’ final reflection assignments until the 2021-22 academic year, please nonetheless continue to incorporate a comprehensive reflection assignment among the concluding elements of your course: the 2015-16 assessment has demonstrated that such an exercise invites students to reflect more deeply and make meaning for themselves regarding their experience of Engaged Learning in your course.
+Although we will not be reviewing students’ final reflection assignments until a future assessment cycle year, please nonetheless continue to incorporate a comprehensive reflection assignment among the concluding elements of your course: the 2021-22 and 2015-16 assessments have demonstrated that such an exercise invites students to reflect more deeply and make meaning for themselves regarding their experience of Engaged Learning in your course.
 We offer a modified version of our standardized assessment-reflection prompt (shown below) as a model.

 Loyola University Chicago Mission Statement: